IMSY-DKFZ/simpa/README.md

 # Performance profiling

 When changing the SIMPA core, e.g., by refactoring/optimizing, or if you are curious about how fast your machine runs SIMPA, you can run the SIMPA [benchmarking scripts](simpa_examples/benchmarking/run_benchmarking.sh).
-It is recommended to run:
+Make sure to install the necessary dependencies via
+`pip install .[profile]` and then run:

 ```bash
 bash ./run_benchmark.sh